 233 Westgate Rd, Newcastle upon Tyne NE4 6AD

-This top-rated TripAdvisor café offers a ‘fabulous menu’ of Persian, middle eastern café food.
-Their chicken saffron wrap with a fresh salad and garlic sauce is perfect after a strenuous day of study.
-With vegan, vegetarian, halal, and gluten free options, there is something for everyone here.
+This top-rated TripAdvisor café offers a ‘fabulous menu’ of Middle Eastern café food.
+Their chicken saffron wrap with fresh salad and garlic sauce is the perfect treat after a long day of studying.
+With vegan, vegetarian, halal, and gluten-free options, there is something for everyone.

 2a Hancock Street, Newcastle-Upon-Tyne, NE2 4PU

-This pub is well-known with students in Newcastle and for good reasons: pool tables, TVs showing live sport, and a heated beer garden.
+This pub is well-known among the students in Newcastle and for good reason: pool tables, TVs showing live sport, and a heated beer garden.
 What more could you want?
-Not only do they offer a great social space, they also offer great food at very reasonable prices.
-The Hancock menu offers a wide range of traditional British pub food, but, it’s their 2 Meals for £7.50 deal that really got the pub onto our list.
-Why don’t you and a friend head down to The Hancock and try the classic fish & chips for only £3.49 (for one).
-Or, a hearty vegetarian sausage and mash meal with onion, gravy, and peas could be just the thing you need this winter.
+Not only do they offer a great social space, they also serve up great food at very reasonable prices.
+The Hancock menu offers a wide range of traditional British pub food, but, it’s their famous £5 lunches that really got the pub onto our list.

 2-6 Shakespeare St, Newcastle upon Tyne NE1 6AQ

-This restaurant is the place to go for mouth-watering burgers served in a very modern, hipster setting.
-The quirky, relaxed atmosphere goes perfectly with the friendly staff, and the food is just as great.
-Delicious gluten-free chicken burgers, sweet potato fries, and coleslaw are out of this world.
-Expect ‘good food, a great atmosphere and approachable staff.
+This restaurant is the place to go for mouth-watering burgers served in a very modern, stylish setting.
+The relaxed atmosphere matches the friendly staff, and the excellent food on offer..
+The gluten-free chicken burgers, sweet potato fries, and coleslaw in particular are out of this world.
+Expect good food, a great atmosphere and approachable staff.

 Stepney Bank, Newcastle upon Tyne, NE1 2PW

-Newcastle’s first vegan pub restaurant is something different that you really should try.
-With veganism now a massive ideology why not give it a try?
-The pub itself is one of the oldest in the area.
-The Ship Inn gives a modern and truly inspiring twist to vegan and vegetarian food.
+Newcastle’s first vegan pub-restaurant is a little different to your average city pub.
+Vegan dining is now a popular trend, so if you’ve ever been interested to try it, The Ship Inn is the ideal place.
+The pub itself is one of the oldest in the area and gives a modern and truly inspiring twist to vegan and vegetarian food.
 The Jamaican inspired dish – lightly battered cauliflower, ackee, callaloo, rice and peas, with a red pepper jerk sauce is a taste of paradise.
 And for dessert?
 Try the homemade peanut butter, salted caramel and chocolate tart.